You may smirk at my simple, and profound, paradox of church giving:

 3. Have a Christmas offering.

 Generosity reaches its peak during the Christmas season.
 Churches who take an annual Christmas Offering or Year-End Offering find that their members will give to a specific cause over and above their normal giving.
-In most churches, the Christmas Offering totals five to twenty percent of the church’s annual budget.
+In most churches, the Christmas Offering totals 5 to 20 percent of the church’s annual budget.
 Imagine being able to add ten percent to this year’s budget without offending anyone!